laanp/Icarus_Mods_Separated/laanp-ExtraDeployables_Readme.md

 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server
 - New craftable bench called "Extra Deployables Bench" that can be crafted at the Machining Bench.
 - Many items crafted will have variants that are accessible using the `R` key.
-- ** IMPORTANT ** You MUST have the NOREX Boss Tracker Upgrade installed in your C0NT4CT Communication Device to craft extra deployables associated with the Great Hunts!

 ## Known Bugs/Issues:
 - Even though the buildings are highly durable, Military Tent & Cabin WILL get destroyed if you chop a tree down and fall the tree on the building.